Mestský štadión (Dubnica)

 Mestský futbalový štadión is a multi-use stadium in Dubnica nad Váhom, Slovakia.
 It is currently used mostly for football matches and is the home ground of MFK Dubnica.
 The stadium holds 5,450 people.
 The intensity of the floodlighting is 1,400 lux.

+In 2007, the stadium hosted a Euro 2008 qualification match for the Slovakia national football team against the San Marino national football team.

 History

 The stadium was built in 1942 and used for football matches of MFK Dubnica sport club.
 Due to renovation work in 1990s the capacity was increased to 5,450.

+In 2025, the stadium hosted a derby between Spartak Dubnica and first league club AS Trenčín in the 2025–26 Slovak Cup.

 International matches

 Mestský štadión has hosted two competitive matches of the Slovakia national football team.